Detroit Police Chief Says There’s A Reason His Officers Escorted Neo-Nazis Disrupting Gay Pride Parade

 — Ari (@MakeU_ScreamAri) June 8, 2019

 Craig was referring to the events of August 11 and 12, 2017, where neo-Nazi and white supremacist violently clashed at the “Unite the Right” rally in Charlottesville, Virginia.
-The event ended in tragedy when one of the protesters on the white supremacist side drove his car into a crowd of counter-protesters, killing Heather Heyer.
+The event ended in tragedy when one of the protesters on the white supremacist side drove his car into a crowd of counterprotesters, killing Heather Heyer.

 “This could’ve been a bad situation had it erupted into violence, it did not,” Craig said.